Leomhl/studying_repository/angular_starwars/README.md

-# Anguar Starwars
+# Anguar StarWars

-This project was created aims teach Angular to a class of front-end studants.
-Angular starwars consume the https://swapi.dev/ and list person and planets of the star wars universe.
+This project was created to teach Angular to front-end students.
+Angular StarWars consume the https://swapi.dev/ and list person and planets of the StarWars universe.
 In this project I used routes, providers, views, components, services and others.

 ![Example](starwars.gif)